 His comments on the Turkish economy, financial system and central banking appeared in the leading newspapers and TV channels including the Wall Street Journal, Bloomberg HT and CNN Turk.

-Caner teaches graduate, Executive MBA, and undergraduate courses (i.e., Policy Design and Implementation, Global Political Economy; Globalisation and International Business; Turkish Political Economy; Power, Interests, Institutions and Ideas in Politics; and International Business) in all three different departments (i.e., IR, Economics, and Business Administration) at Koc.
+Caner teaches graduate, Executive MBA, and undergraduate courses (i.e., Policy Design and Implementation, Global Political Economy; States and Multinational Corporations in Globalisation process; Turkish Political Economy; Power, Interests, Institutions and Ideas in Politics; and International Business) in all three different departments (i.e., IR, Economics, and Business Administration) at Koc.